Headshot of Fabiola Santiago; photo by PulgaBoy Photo

 • Working-class upbringing

-• Family separation: mother deported in 2008 and father in 2010.
+• I survived family separation: mother deported in 2008 and father in 2010

-• First in my family to move and live far away from extended family and relatives, by choice.
+• First in my family to move and live far away from extended family and relatives, by choice

-• Single mother, part-time.
+• Single mother, part-time

 Educational Background and Supplemental Learning

-• Community College (Santa Monica Community College) transfer student
+• Santa Monica Community College transfer student

-• First in my family to graduate middle school, high school, college, and graduate school.
+• First in my family to graduate middle school, high school, college, and graduate school

 • BA in Sociology, UCLA, 2009